seedcase-project/seedcase-website/random.md

+##

-## Overview of entire project
+## Overview of project blocks

-- why support
+### Why support

-    - Why the technologies for the
+- Why the technologies we choose

-- how support
+### How support

 - Code of conduct
     - Who to contact for issues (independent preferably)
 - Contributing guidelines
     - team
     - for public
 - How/where to communicate
 - Governance

-- product
+### Product

-    - matrix
+- Matrix/Pathways
     - Four users
     - Three layers
 - Connectors
     - R
     - Python
     - Bash/shell
     - RedCap

-- Documentation
+### Documentation

 - What it is about, mission, and purpose
 - installation
-        - On different
+    - On different computers
+- Design and architecture
+- Tutorials and training
     - Basic usage
     - Advanced usage

-    - Design and architecture
-- Culture and collaboration
+### Culture and collaboration

 - Informal side
     - blog, as we learn about things, we share, new things found
     - short training bits, how to do things
-    - Formal side
+- Formal side (largely undocumented/done through other channels aka calendar, etc)
     - How we work together, where we work, how plan or coordinate
     - When we collaborate/co-work (open session and closed session?)
     - How to manage and coordinate tasks and deadlines

 ## Steps